Nef line bundles on Calabi-Yau threefolds, I: Proof of the Main Theorem

 So if this constant is positive, then $\mathcal L|_{\mathcal C_{jk}}$ is $\pi|_{\mathcal C_{jk}}$-ample.
 In particular, increasing $m_2$, we conclude that $\mathcal E_m|_{\mathcal C_{jk}}$ is $\pi|_{\mathcal C_{jk}}$-nef.

 Therefore, if $\mathcal E_m|_C$ is not nef, then $C$ belongs to a family $\mathcal C_{jk}$ on which $L$ is numerically trivial.
-Since there are only countably many $L$-trivial curves on $X$ by Lemma \ref{generic}, each family $\mathcal C_{jk}$ must be constant.
-This finishes the proof. \end{proof}
+Since there are only countably many $L$-trivial curves on $X$ by Lemma \ref{generic}(a), each family $\mathcal C_{jk}$ must be constant.
+This shows the claim of Step 2.